atoid/DashBle/README.md

 I'll add relevant files to this repo after some more testing and cleanup.
 This alternative will cost about $5 for the BLE hardware.

+Compared to Ruuvitag the module does not have GPIO31 available in headers so for the UART TX some other pin needs to be used.
+For example GPIO3 is available near GPIO30.

+These modules can be programmed with OpenOCD, only four wires are needed.
+From Raspberry PI connect VCC, GND and GPIO24 -> SWDIO, GPIO25 -> SWCLK to the module board.

 ## Images

 ![Interface schematic](images/schema.png?raw=true "Interface schematic")